-Introduction To be fully prepared in the event of future closures, partial closures or isolation of bubbles, Curry Rivel Primary School has carefully considered, consulted on and developed this policy for remote learning.
+Introduction Senior leader with overarching responsibility for the quality and delivery of remote education: Ali Pook (Head Teacher) To be fully prepared in the event of future closures, partial closures or isolation of bubbles, Curry Rivel Primary School has carefully considered, consulted on and developed this policy for remote learning.
 The overarching goal is to enable pupils to access high-quality teaching and learning even when they are unable to attend school.
 The policy outlines how teachers and other school staff will work to provide remote learning.
 Reception class will access their learning activities through 'Tapestry'.
-All other year groups have Google Classroom accounts for every ch so that we can provide immediate support to all pupils.
-Using these platforms, our teaching staff will provide daily lessons that reflect o in-school curriculum for that each year group.
+All other year groups have Google Classroom accounts for every child so that we can provide immediate support to all pupils.
+Using these platforms, our teaching staff will provide daily lessons that reflect our in-school curriculum for that each year group.
 We will ensure that any work set remotely reflects our broad and ambitious curriculum.
 We will use a range of on and off-line resources considering the needs of SEND and vulnerable families who may find this difficult to access; reasonable adjustments and arrangements will be made.
-Staff have completed these tasks in readiness: Email lists checked and updated Tapestry & Google Classroom set up Exercise books are ready to go home in the event of bubbles self-isolating Access to devices and the Internet checked and followed up where necessary Expectations of Class teachers will: staff in the event of year Make daily contact with whole class via Google Classroom (eg. Lesson resources, class messages etc) group bubble • Lead a 'registration' task at 9.00 am each day will allow teachers to check all children have maintained routine and have logged on. closure/Whole Teachers will liaise with support staff who will follow up with children who are not logging on.
-Provide a core programme available for all children including core subjects and foundation options A divide account of the program the National Countinglym is assumed where regardless School Closure Adjust resources when needed to ensure the National Curriculum is covered where possible.
-Set work which will include a mixture of online and offline work Set work which reflects the learning journey 1 • Ser work which reflects the feathing journey
+Staff have completed these tasks in readiness: Email lists checked and updated Tapestry & Google Classroom set up Exercise books are ready to go home in the event of bubbles self-isolating Access to devices and the Internet checked and followed up where necessary Expectations of Class teachers will: staff in the event of year • Make daily contact with whole class via Google Classroom (eg. Lesson resources, class messages etc) group bubble • Lead a 'registration' task at 9.00 am each day will allow teachers to check all children have maintained routine and have logged on.
+5 1 Teachers will liaise with support staff who will follow up with children who are not logging on. closure/Whole Provide a core programme available for all children including core subjects and foundation options School Closure Adjust resources when needed to ensure the National Curriculum is covered where possible.
+Set work which will include a mixture of online and offline work